-The free National Bowel Screening Programme will be rolled out progressively across all district health boards starting in July 2017.
+The National Bowel Screening Programme (NBSP) is being rolled out progressively across all district health boards.

 To find out more about the National Bowel Screening Programme, including who is eligible, how to do the test, and when it will be offered in your DHB area, go to the National Screening Unit website.